- Timescales for removing restrictions

-This page provides the latest information on any changes related to workplace safety during the pandemic, following the easing of coronavirus restrictions.
+This page provides the latest information on any changes related to working safely during the pandemic, following changes to coronavirus restrictions.

 It also provides details of advice from public health bodies and other government departments on requirements that aren’t enforced by the Health and Safety Executive (HSE).

 On 22 February 2021, the UK government announced a four-step roadmap to ease restrictions across England and provide a route back to a more normal way of life.

 On 19 July 2021 England moved to Step 4 of the roadmap, including the removal of most restrictions.
 You can check the latest GOV.UK guidance.
 There is also information if you are in an area where a new COVID-19 variant is spreading.

 Controls to use after most restrictions are removed

 From 19 July most coronavirus restrictions were removed in England and UK government social distancing guidance no longer applies.